aaspnas/Compare-Objects/SECURITY.md

 ## Supported Versions

 Only latest version is being updated.
-Clone and install new version as needed
+Clone and install new version as needed.
+Ensure also that the latest version of PowerShell is installed.

 ## Reporting a Vulnerability